Stray voltage: Railway stray current

-Typically a rail transit systems will have at least one of the rails used as a return conductor for the traction current.
+Typically a rail transit systems will have at least one of the rails as a return conductor for the traction current.
 This arrangement is common, based on economic considerations, since it does not require the installation of an additional return conductor.
 This rail is in contact with the earth at many places throughout its length.
 Since current will follow every parallel path between source and load, some part of the traction current will also flow through the earth.
 This is normally referred to as leakage current or stray current.
 The amount of leaking current depends on the conductance of the return tracks compared to the soil; and on the quality of the insulation between the tracks and soil.
 Where the railway uses direct current, this stray current can cause damage to other buried metallic objects by electrolysis and accelerate corrosion of metal objects in contact with the soil.

-Effects
+Stray Voltage Effects

 Electrolysis and corrosion

 Dissimilar buried metals such as copper and steel can function as the poles of a galvanic cell, using moist soil as the electrolyte.
 Stray direct currents in soil may counteract the anti-corrosion effect of a cathodic protection system.
 Design of high voltage direct current transmission systems must take care so that current flowing in the earth does not cause objectionable corrosion to buried objects such as pipelines.

 The stray currents from railways create or accelerate the electrolytic corrosion of metallic structures located in the proximity of the transit system.
-This causes metal pipes, cables and earthing grids laid in the ground near the tracks have a much shorter life which is high importance in regard to safety and economy.
+Metal pipes, cables and earthing grids laid in the ground near tracks may have a much shorter usable and safety functional life.